 Egan also wrote Lasso the Wind: Away to the New West, a New York Times Notable Book of the Year which won the Mountains and Plains Book Seller's Association Award, and Breaking Blue, a true crime account of the nation's longest running murder investigation.
 On this latter book, Tony Hillerman said, "I wish I had written it.
 No one who enjoys mystery can fail to savor this study of a classic case of detection."
 Egan has also penned a novel, The Winemaker's Daughter, a story of wine, love, fire and betrayal, and has been a regular contributor to BBC Radio with his series of vignettes on American life.

-Tim Egan is working on a new book titled The Immortal Irishman: Thomas Francis Meagher and the Invention of Irish America (Houghton Mifflin, March 2016).
-It will be about Thomas Francis Meagher, a 19th-century Irish rebel who was banished to Tasmania by the English, escaped to America, and fought for the Union in the American Civil War as general of the Irish Brigade.
+Tim Egan’s newest book is titled The Immortal Irishman: Thomas Francis Meagher and the Invention of Irish America (Houghton Mifflin, March 2016).
+It is about Thomas Francis Meagher, a 19th-century Irish rebel who was banished to Tasmania by the English, escaped to America, and fought for the Union in the American Civil War as general of the Irish Brigade.

 Try refreshing the page or contact us if the problem persists.